 26540 N. Scottsdale Rd., Scottsdale (SW corner of Jomax Rd. & Scottsdale Rd.)

 This is the closest pumpkin patch to us and one of our favorites.
 They have a great petting zoo (just watch the goats – they can get bossy), great games and toys, a fun hayride to the patch to find that perfect pumpkin, and more!
 General admission is a $10 entrance fee per person on weekdays, $12 per person on Saturdays and Sundays, 23 months and younger can enter for free.
-Get more details on the MacDonald’s Ranch web site.
+Get more details on their website.

 Pumpkin Patch at Mother Nature’s Farm